AleRosae/OpenCitationsCharts/README.md

 # What can you do with the application
 In addition to serve as a general display of the content of the COCI dataset, the web application is meant to perform some simple yet interesting bibliometric analysis on the fly.
 The left side-bar can be used to switch from the global visualization to the bibliometric tools, allowing for two kinds of query: a single field search, with which users can retrieve different information about one specific field or one specifi journal, and a multi fields comparison, that allows to compare different fields.
 Additionally, the latter allows for more sophisticated queries: for istance, it is possible to retrieve the journals of a specific field (e.g. philosophy) that are cited the most exclusively by journals of another field (e.g. medicine).

-You can check the Streamlit demo here: https://share.streamlit.io/alerosae/opencitationscharts/epds-exam/app.py
+You can check the Streamlit application here: https://share.streamlit.io/alerosae/opencitationscharts/epds-exam/app.py